-The 2018 precipitation total for April through October was 26.52 inches, two inches more than the 30-year precipitation average for that period at the Minneapolis/St. Paul airport (24.46 inches).
+The 2019 precipitation total for April through October was 34.04 inches, over 10 inches inches more than the 30-year precipitation average for that period at the Minneapolis/St. Paul airport (24.92 inches).

 Water Quality

 Many of the water monitoring parameters are meeting standards and indicate a healthy condition in the Vermillion River and tributaries (Table 2).
 Nitrate (NO3; a form of nitrogen) levels were quite low, except at one station on the South Branch Vermillion River which has a significant nitrate load compared to others in the network.
 High levels of nitrate in drinking water pose a human health risk.
 The other primary nutrient monitored in the watershed is phosphorus, a limiting nutrient for plants, meaning that if it becomes available, plants (including algae) will use it to grow in size and/or number.
 Phosphorus levels throughout the watershed are at an acceptable level for most monitoring stations (below the state standard), except during runoff and snowmelt events when elevated concentrations are often recorded.